 Section 3.11.1.7 of the Final EIS identified the nuisance and aquatic invasive species that have the potential to occur in the project area.
 These include the parasite Myxobolus cerebralis, which causes whirling disease in salmonid fishes; New Zealand mudsnail, zebra mussels, and quagga mussels; and the filamentous algae didymo Didymosphenia geminate.
 Of these, whirling disease and New Zealand mudsnail have already been documented in the project area.
 Forest Service 4(e) condition 17 requires Denver Water to develop, in consultation with the Forest Service, FWS, and Colorado Parks and Wildlife, an aquatic invasive species management and monitoring plan, which includes provisions for reporting monitoring results and for developing modifications to the plan if the status of aquatic invasive species in the project area changes.
+Denver Water would file a finalized plan for Commission approval, including evidence of consultation and rationale for why any agency recommendations were not included in the final plan, and copies of agency approvals where necessary.
 While condition 17 is not one of the conditions that the Forest Service identifies as being specific to Denver Water's proposal, compliance with the condition would help to identify, monitor, and control changes in invasive species that may be tied to enlargement of Gross Reservoir, and would therefore have long-term benefits to fish and aquatic resources.